BabylonJS/Babylon.js/readme.md

 Babylon.js is a webgl / javascript 3D engine.
 It supports the following features:
 - Complete scene graph with lights, cameras, materials and meshes
-- Standard material is a per pixel material that supports: ◦Diffuse lightning and texture
+- Standard material is a per pixel material that supports:
+ - Diffuse lightning and texture
  - Ambient lightning and texture
  - Specular lightning
  - Opacity texture